Before getting started

 The Population tab lets you refine the employees targeted by the file template.
 These filters can be combined and are added to the filter for establishments.

-The employee statuses filter lets you define whether you want to export employees who have an ongoing contract (present), future employees, and/or employees who have left (past).
+The employee statuses filter lets you define whether you want to export employees who have an ongoing contract (present), future employees, and/or former employees (past).

-The filter for professions lets you filter using the qualification sub-data, so that you can only export sales agents or consultants, for example:
+The filter for jobs lets you filter using the qualification sub-data, so that you will only export sales agents or consultants, for example: